genieversum/genie-flow/doc/state-transitions.md

   next actions (events) that can be sent.

 ## Task Progress
+Next possible actions will only be "poll" when there is an active Celery DAG running for the session.
+This is done internally by checking if a progress object exists for that session.

+This progress object contains the total number of tasks as well as the total number of executed tasks.
+This information could be used by a user interface to indicate task progress.

-### spurious task-finish indication
+### task-finish indication
-At this point, whether a session has a running task is determined by checking if there exists a `GenieTaskProgress` object.
-If it does then there must be a running task for this session.
-As soon as an invoker starts (a Celery DAG is started), a new `GenieTaskProgress` object is created and persisted.
-When the final task of a DAG sends the next event (this is the "genie_flow.trigger_ai_event" task), this `GenieTaskProgress` object is removed.

-This indicates to the API that a task is done.
-So when the user comes along with a "poll" event, they will get sent the most recent uttering on the dialogue and the list of events they can send.
+When a Celery task is finished (the invoker DAG has concluded), the progress object is removed.

-So, when we do a transition from Invoker to Invoker, there is a short period where there is no `GenieTaskProgress` object (the previous invoker has finished) but the next `GenieTaskProgress` object is not yet recorded.
-This might trigger the API into thinking that it needs to respond to the user and send them the most recent uttering and the list of events...
+When we do an Invoker to Invoker transition, a new task DAG will be created for the second Invoker, and consequently a new progress object is created.
+This meas that there is a short period in time where there is no progress object for a session, but there is also nothing else that the user needs to do, other than "poll".

-> Of course, this needs to be prevented.
-The user should not have to do anything and just poll.
+Since the removal of the old progress object and the creation of the new one is done within the same model object lock, the API will not be able to see that intermediate state and falsely conclude that there is no active task.
+When the API comes along for a "poll" it will wait till all the activity is done (wait for the lock to be released) after which it will conclude that there is an active task and suggest another "poll" event.

 ### false update of percentage done
 This situation will also impact the "total nr of tasks" and "total nr executed tasks" reporting